Best Historic Inns In Michigan

 Brick bar area at Frederick K. Stearns

-A getaway to Stearn’s mansion can include a private dance lesson in the Grand Ballroom or an artful signature cocktail in the basement in the original Speak-Easy Pub and Lady’s Lounge.
+A getaway to Stearn’s mansion can include an artful signature cocktail in the basement in the original Speak-Easy Pub and Lady’s Lounge.
 Capture the mansion’s original splendor while basking in the comfort of your elegant suite.
-From glimmering chandeliers and the beauty of the grand staircase and ballroom to the millwork in the foyer and the original Moravian hearth oven to the painted glass work on the leaded glass European windows and the tasteful art and beautiful antiques that adorn the inn, you will take a journey back in time.
+From glimmering chandeliers and the beauty of the grand staircase and ballroom to the millwork in the foyer and the original Moravian hearth oven to the painted glasswork on the leaded glass European windows and the tasteful art and beautiful antiques that adorn the inn, you will take a journey back in time.

-Book your stay today and reserve a spot with Jeffrey for a dance class or relax in the old fashion SpeakEasy Bar with a hand-crafted cocktail.
+Book your stay today and relax in the old-fashioned SpeakEasy Bar with a hand-crafted cocktail.
 You will be transported back to a bygone era and feel like a very successful Detroiter.

 For more information, check out this link.